harrel56/json-schema/README.md

 - support for [custom keywords](https://harrel56.github.io/json-schema/evaluators.html),
 - support for annotation collection,
 - support for [format validation](https://harrel56.github.io/json-schema/format-validation.html) (for a price of one additional dependency 😉),
-- compatible with most of the JSON/YAML libraries ([supported libraries](https://harrel56.github.io/json-schema/json-yaml-providers.html)),
+- compatible with most of the JSON/YAML libraries ([supported libraries](https://harrel56.github.io/json-schema/json-yaml-providers.html) - Jackson 3.x available now too!),
 - and no additional dependencies on top of that.

 Check how it compares with other implementations: